 With the help of chartered accountants certified in ESG, the company aims to provide the “antidote” to greenwashing, offering an independent audit to ensure company claims are true.

 “The thinking is that “you’ve told us your CO2 emissions are X, but how do we know?
 Most ESG reporting just stops there, and companies could be greenwashing.
 What we’re doing is we’re looking at the actual utility bills and saying, “yes, it’s true,” so it’s a proper audit,” said Lepere.
 “Our thinking is, if this stuff is material for the business and has a real value, which it does, then why wouldn’t you have it audited?
 Why stop short of the best we can possibly do?”

 As the climate crisis escalates even further, and questions about equality and diversity necessarily take up more space in the minds of consumers and investors alike, accounting for ESG variables is crucial for the success of any small businesses.
 Monitoring and measuring these factors is essential in any business strategy.
 It’s crucial companies have the correct tools to do this.

 “By unlocking the value of ESG for SMEs, we help to get the most innovative 50% of the economy working on the world’s most burning problems, ” concluded Lepere.
 “That’s our ultimate mission.”

-Marc Lepere is the Founder and Chief ESG Officer of ESGgen.
+Marc Lepere is the Founder of and Chief Science Officer at ESGgen.